heri/studiozenkai/kansai-scroll/content/01-nintendo.md

-place = "Nintendo Osaka, Grand Front Osaka" transit = "JR Osaka Station, North Exit" picture = "pictures/IMG_7785.JPG" personal = "Twenty years of pixels, suddenly at eye level.
+place = "Nintendo Osaka, Grand Front Osaka" transit = "JR Osaka Station, North Exit" picture = "pictures/IMG_7785.JPG" personal = "Ten years of pixels, suddenly at eye level.
 Neither of them spoke for a full ten seconds.
 That is the most concentrated silence this family has ever produced." description = "Nintendo Osaka at Grand Front Osaka is Japan's first full-scale Nintendo flagship store.
 The entrance opens onto a floor of characters rendered at human height: a Piranha Plant taller than both boys, a Mario universe in three dimensions that refuses to be modest.
 We had reserved timed-entry slots a month in advance.
 Worth every click."
 +++